jasonnnnli/barcode-reader-docs/programming/features/read-inverted-barcodes.md

 **Remarks**

-- When only `GTM_GENERAL` is enabled in `GrayscaleTransformationModes`, the barcode reader only scans general barcodes.
+- With only `GTM_GENERAL` enabled in `GrayscaleTransformationModes`, DBR scans only general black-on-white barcodes.
-- When only `GTM_INVERTED` is enabled in `GrayscaleTransformationModes`, the barcode reader only scans inverted barcodes.
+- With only `GTM_INVERTED` enabled in `GrayscaleTransformationModes`, DBR scans only inverted barcodes.
-- When `GTM_GENERAL` is enabled as the first mode and `GTM_INVERTED` is enabled as the second mode in `GrayscaleTransformationModes`, the barcode reader will try to decode general barcodes first.
-If the count of decoded barcodes does not reach the expected number, the barcode reader will then try decoding the inverted barcodes.
+- When `GTM_GENERAL` is enabled as the first mode and `GTM_INVERTED` is enabled as the second mode in `GrayscaleTransformationModes`, DBR will try to decode general barcodes first.
+If the count of decoded barcodes does not reach the expected number, DBR will then try decoding the inverted barcodes.